holesail/holesail-server/README.md

 ### `server.key`

-Retrieves the server's public key.
+Retrieves the server's connection key.
 Use this key to connect to the server from a client.

 ----------